toneloc/stable-channels/README.md

 ### Starting Stable Channels

-First let's create the.
+First let's create the log file.
 If you are the stable receiver, your logs get writtent to `stablelog1.json`.
 Create that file

 We need to restart Lightning running the plugin and with the relevant details of the Stable Channel.

+Stop Lightning: `lightning-cli stop` or `lightning-cli --testnet stop`.

-This command will look something like this:
+The startup command will look something like this:

 ```bash
 lightningd --daemon --log-file=/home/ubuntu/cln.log --experimental-dual-fund --funder-policy=match --funder-policy-mod=100 --funder-min-their-funding=1000 --funder-per-channel-max=300000 --funder-fuzz-percent=0 --lease-fee-base-sat=2sat --lease-fee-basis=50 --experimental-offers --funder-lease-requests-only=false --plugin=/home/ubuntu/stablechannels.py --stable-details=515501x1272x1,100,0.2,True,021051a25e9798698f9baad3e7c815da9d9cc98221a0f63385eb1339bfc637ca81,/home/ubuntu/.lightning/bitcoin/lightning-rpc